mockery/mockery/docs/reference/final_methods_classes.rst

 Mockery does allow creating "proxy mocks" from classes marked final, or from classes with methods marked final.
 This offers all the usual mock object goodness but the resulting mock will not inherit the class type of the object being mocked, i.e. it will not pass any instanceof comparison.
+Methods marked as final will be proxied to the original method, i.e., final methods can't be mocked.

 We can create a proxy mock by passing the instantiated object we wish to mock into ``\Mockery::mock()``, i.e. Mockery will then generate a Proxy to the